Notification bot in Teams

 The app template is built using the TeamsFx SDK, which provides a simple set of functions over Microsoft Bot Framework to implement your requirement.
-For example, in a scenario where a travel agency builds an app in Teams for their customers to keep them up-to-date with the weather forecast.
-In the following diagram you can see a Teams app that sends notification to the travelers about the destination weather forecast:
+For example, a travel agency builds an app in Teams for their users to keep them up-to-date with the weather forecast.
+In the following flowchart, a Teams app notifies about the weather forecast to the users using an Adaptive Card:

 weather forecast sample notification scenario